CV-qualifiers Explained - Understanding const and volatile

 char const *const s = "aaa";

-modifies from left to right, and the other modifies from right to left.
+Both expressions are the same, but notice how we have two const keywords mixed in.
+In the first example, one const modifies from left to right, and the other modifies from right to left.

-on the right (right-to-left modification) makes for much better readability.
+When expressions become complex, consistently placing const on the right (right-to-left modification) makes for much better readability.

 Think of it this way:

-reads as “s is a const pointer to const char”- Reading right to left: “s is const, pointing to char that is const”
+char const *const sreads as “s is a const pointer to const char”- Reading right to left: “s is const, pointing to char that is const”

-on the right side of what it modifies, you can read the declaration from right to left in a consistent manner.
+This convention becomes especially helpful when you’re dealing with more complex pointer declarations.
+By always putting const on the right side of what it modifies, you can read the declaration from right to left in a consistent manner.

 Pro Tips for CV-qualifiers